jcward/haxe-overload/README.md

 ## Limitations

 - The functions are renamed under the hood, so you can't call them dynamically at runtime.
 Let me know if you're interested in runtime invocation.
+- Currently return types must always be the same.
 - See issues.

 ## Terminology